Dirty Dancing (1988 TV series)

 Dirty Dancing is an American comedy-drama television series that ran for 11 episodes on CBS from October 29, 1988, until January 14, 1989.
-It was based on the film Dirty Dancing but had none of the original cast or crew.
-It starred Patrick Cassidy as Johnny (Patrick Swayze's character in the film) and Melora Hardin as Baby (Jennifer Grey's character in the film).
+It was based on the 1987 film of the same name, and is the second release in the titular franchise.
+Despite its sourced original story, none of the original cast or crew returned for the TV adaptation.
+The series starred Patrick Cassidy as Johnny Castle and Melora Hardin as Frances "Baby" Kellerman.

 Plot

 The television series followed the same basic premise of the film, with a few variations.
 The series was still set at Kellerman's during the summer of 1963, but instead of being the daughter of a resort guest, Baby became the daughter of Max Kellerman (in the film, Baby's last name was Houseman), and was put in charge of Johnny as Kellerman's talent director.
 Much like the movie, Baby noted that she intended to attend Mount Holyoke in the fall, so it was not clear how the series would continue once the summer ended.
 As was the case in the film, Baby and Johnny had an adversarial relationship, but eventually came to respect each other.
 As this was a weekly series, Baby and Johnny did not fall in love immediately, but as the series progressed, their feelings grew.